 Child Tax Credit

-Question: Can a noncustodial parent claim the child tax credit for his or her child?
+Question: May a noncustodial parent claim the child tax credit for his or her child?

-The noncustodial parent can claim the child tax credit for a child only if he or she is allowed to claim the child’s dependency exemption and meets the requirements for claiming the child tax credit.
+Yes, a noncustodial parent may claim the child tax credit for his or her child if he or she is allowed to claim a dependency exemption for the child and otherwise qualifies to claim the child tax credit.

-The noncustodial parent must also attach to his or her return a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, signed by the custodial parent.
+A noncustodial parent must also attach to his or her return a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a substantially similar statement, signed by the custodial parent.

 - Publication 972, Child Tax Credit

 - Is My Child a Qualifying Child for the Child Tax Credit?

 - Who Can I Claim as a Dependent?

 - Publication 17, Your Federal Income Tax for Individuals